ReadAlongs/Studio/readme-heroku.md

        rm requirements.txt
        hatch env create prod

+   Then manually remove the soundswallower line, since it's not needed for the web api.

    It is also possible to edit it manually, e.g., to handle a critical vulnerability report, but an occasional full rebuild is a good idea, to keep things up to date.